 |18.||How do I object to the Settlement?|

 If you are a Settlement Class Member and you do not exclude yourself from the Settlement Class, you can object to the Settlement if you don’t like any part of it.
 Your written objection must provide your name, address, telephone number, and the reason(s) for your objection.
-You must file the objection with the Court no later than February 25, 2019, by mailing it to:
+The deadline to submit an exclusion was February 25, 2019.

 |19.||What is the difference between objecting and excluding myself from the Settlement?|

 Objecting simply means telling the Court that you don’t like something about the Settlement.
 You can object only if you stay in the Settlement Class.
 Excluding yourself from the Settlement Class is telling the Court that you don’t want to be part of the Settlement Class.
 If you exclude yourself, you have no basis to object because the case no longer affects you.

 |20.||When and where will the Court hold a hearing on the fairness of the Settlement?|

 The Court will hold the Final Fairness Hearing on March 21, 2019 at 1:30 p.m., before the Honorable Thomas O. Rice at the United States District Court for the Eastern District of Washington, 920 West Riverside Ave, Spokane, WA 99201, Courtroom 902.
 The purpose of the hearing is for the Court to determine whether the Settlement is fair, reasonable, adequate, and in the best interest of the Class.
 At the hearing, the Court will hear any objections and arguments concerning the fairness of the proposed Settlement, including those related to the amount requested by Class Counsel for attorneys’ fees and expenses and the incentive award to the Class Representative.
 After the hearing, the Court will decide whether to approve the Settlement.
 We do not know how long these decisions will take.